-- Please note that courses for Fall 2020 are still being confirmed.
+- Please note that courses for Spring 2020 have yet to be confirmed.
+Below are the courses that have been offered in past semesters.
 Once the course offering is confirmed, this disclaimer will no longer appear.

 - Credits earned vary according to the policies of your home institution.
 According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by their home institutions, for the duration of the program.

 - Per the Universitat Politecnica de Valencia, 1.25 ECTS credits is equivalent to 1 U.S. semester credits/ 2 quarter units, or 15 contact hours.
 Credit transfer is ultimately determined by your home university.

 ISA Course Level Recommendation